Rock Around the World

 The balcony was also in use as part of the final performance Cruel Act

-Photos: Matilde Haaning, Lea Nielsen, Molly Haslund.
+Photographers: Matilde Haaning, Lea Nielsen, Molly Haslund.